ploomber/ploomber/doc/api/cli.rst

 ********************

 Interactive sessions are a great way to develop your pipeline.
-Everything you can do with the commands above, you can do it with an interactive session.
+Everything you can do with the commands above (and more), you can do it with an interactive session.

 To start an interactive session: